From logarithmic delocalization of the six-vertex height function under sloped boundary conditions to weakened crossing probability estimates for the Ashkin-Teller, generalized random-cluster, and $(q_{\sigma},q_{\tau})$-cubic models: The generalized random-cluster model

 \section{The generalized random-cluster model}

 Besides obtaining weakened crossing probability estimates in strips of the square lattice for the Ashkin-Teller model from the arguments introduced for RSW results under sloped boundary conditions for the six-vertex model, a final area of interest relates to obtaining crossing probability estimates for the generalized random cluster model, described in {[23]} through the random-cluster representation of the Ashkin-Teller model.
+As expected, as does the Ashkin-Teller model, the generalized random-cluster model satisfies a similar range of properties, which can be applied over strips of the square lattice as the finite volume approaches the infinite volume.
+Boundary conditions for this model of interest are encoded through bond configurations that are defined over $\textbf{Z}^2$.
+The third model that we are considering below can be defined with a product probability measure over the set of bonds of the square lattice.
+It is of interest to determine whether cluster representations exist for other models, and furthermore, whether there exists any connection with the Ashkin-Teller model, which could yield information on crossing probabilities.
 Below, we gather necessary items from this reference, where the symbols $\sigma$ and $\tau$ indicate the two components of the configuration $\omega$, from the \textit{generalized random-cluster model} sample space,

 which is also a product space, over $\textbf{Z}^2$.